blankirito/Trip_to_Japan_Android_App/README.md

 # Trip In Tokyo and Mount Fuji

-A travel photo gallery app built in Android Studio that captures moments from my trips to Tokyo and Mount Fuji with friends.
+A travel photo gallery app built in Android Studio to showcase trip memories in a clean, swipeable interface.
-This project is adapted from the "Building Beautiful Apps" project from the third unit of the Android Studio course.
-The goal is to practice practical Android app development and UI optimization.
+Developed as part of my practice in Android development, focusing on UI optimization and component integration.

+## Learning Outcomes
+- Gained hands-on experience with Android Studio and Kotlin
+- Practiced RecyclerView, ViewPager, and ConstraintLayout usage
+- Improved understanding of UI/UX design in mobile apps
+- Learned how to manage and display local image storage efficiently

 ## Features
 - Display photos sorted by date